e-scooter-2077/documentation/Ubiquitous Language.md

 Controlled by a hand lever.
 #### Accelerator
 Handle that controls the speed; If the handle isn't turned the [electric break](#electronic-wheel-block) is activated.
+#### Speaker
+A device that can play sounds and can be remotely activated.
 ### _Operations_
 #### Unlock
 To turn off the [electric block](#electronic-wheel-block)